 Here at the 1 Dog At A Time Rescue UK team, we understand that fireworks can be frightening to your dogs because of the flashing lights and loud bangs that they make.
 You may think that our older rehomed Romanian street dogs would be used to them, but it’s not necessarily the case.

 Bonfire night is officially the 5th November, but fireworks are let off for an extended period of time before and after this date, so it can be a real problem for pet owners who need to keep their dogs safe.
-Diwali is another occasion for fireworks to be used to celebrate.
-Then of course, New Year’s Eve is yet another occasion where fireworks are used to create the biggest, brightest and ear-splittingly loudest noise.
-If your dog is at all worried by the flashes and bangs, please heed these words of warning to make sure you keep your dogs safe over the next weeks or months.
+Diwali and New Year’s Eve are other occasions for fireworks to be used to celebrate.
+If your dog is at all worried by the flashes and bangs, please have a look at these suggestions to make sure you keep your dog safe over the next weeks or months.

-Here are some of my own tried and tested tips for keeping your dog safe and happy:
+Here are some tried and tested tips for keeping your dog safe and happy:

-• Please make sure you let your dog out into your garden BEFORE it gets dark.
-I used to feed my dogs a little earlier to be sure they had the opportunity to go to the toilet before it gets too dark.
+- Please make sure you let your dog out into your garden BEFORE it gets dark.
+Feed your dogs a little earlier to be sure they get the chance to go to the toilet before it gets too dark.

-• Try not to let your dog into the garden after dark.
-Some dogs that are very anxious might associate your garden with scary things and then get nervous about going into the garden for some time in the future.
+- Try not to let your dog into the garden after dark.
+Some dogs that are very anxious might associate your garden with scary things and then get anxious about going into the garden for some time in the future.

-• Sometimes keeping your dog occupied can help, so how about giving them a stuffed or frozen Kong or their favourite treats such as an antler.
+- Sometimes, keeping your dog occupied can help, so how about giving them a stuffed or frozen Kong or their favourite treat such as an antler?
 Chewing and licking can be very calming for a dog.

-• You can play calming music or turn up the TV or put the radio on…anything that will help to block out the noise.
+- You can play calming music or turn up the television or put the radio on, background white noise, anything that will help to block out the noise.

 Please click here to contact us if you would like more information on 1 Dog At A Time Rescue UK.